 Read about other GP teams’ research journeys in ‘Frontline research stories’ and share yours too!

-And finally, these pages mostly focus on how you and your team can engage in collaborative research led by external researchers based at universities, centres of excellence and commercial companies etc. If you are interested in leading your own research, have a look at the ‘Become an academic GP’ page for more information.
+If you are interested in leading your own research, have a look at the ‘Become an academic GP’ page for more information.